theolivenbaum/resin/README.md

 Resin is a document database that's been coupled with a search index.
 That index can represent a vector space, any vector space, as long as it's a (Sir) IModel.

-Some folks, not neccessarily you, but some, might be you, will find IModel gets in their way (see "Contribute").
+Some folks, not neccessarily you, but some, might be you, will find IModel, instead of being powerful, gets in their way (see "Contribute").

 ## Spaces